Free Pattern: Cozy Mittens You’ll Love to Knit

 PM: Place Stitch Marker.

-These mittens are worked in the round from the cuff up, using the Magic Loop method and circular knitting needles.
-If you do not already have experience with this method, please read/watch some tutorials before you begin.
+These knit mittens are worked in the round from the cuff up, using the Magic Loop method and circular knitting needles.
+If you do not already have experience with this method, please read/watch some tutorials before you begin so that you feel comfortable with this method.
 The pattern can also be adapted for double pointed needles.

 Cuff: